-Similar to and the phylogenetic sister of Biatora, but differing in the pubescent-squamulose thallus, ia, 25- diam., to dull cluded; dess or purless; (9.5-)

-the presence of a usually distinct prothallus and in the slightly different ascus structure.
+Similar to and the phylogenetic sister of Biatora, but differing in the pubescent-squamulose thallus, the presence of a usually distinct prothallus and in the slightly different ascus structure.
 This large, mainly subtropical/tropical genus has recently been shown to be polyphyletic, its apparently diagnostic thallus form having evolved on several occasions.
 There is only one British and Irish species.